Olfactory art, Research and Design

-Whether derived from nature, or chemically constructed, odourant molecules have the ability to profoundly affect our behaviour, emotions and associations.
+Whether derived from nature or chemically constructed, odourant molecules have the ability to profoundly affect our behavior, emotions, and associations.
 At Odorama we will actively engage with our senses and explore everything that reaches and affects the nose.
-We will consider olfactory history and design that is experimental and challenging.
+We will consider olfactory history and design that are experimental and challenging.
 And introduce you to the fragrance as a work of art in itself.

 Breakout group on communicating smells

 Breakout group: How to communicate a fragrance with only the package or a picture.
 Participants: Franziska Jostheit, Niklaus Mettler, Caro Verbeek and Frank Bloem We rephrased the question to: How can you communicate a fragrance without smelling?